BhavyaT-135/Firebase-Rowy/README.md

 ## Rowy
 Rowy is an Airtable-like CMS for Firestore with a low-code platform for Firebase and Google Cloud.

+## Firebase
+Google Firebase is a Google-backed application development software that enables developers to develop iOS, Android and Web apps.

 ## Scripts Available

 In the project directory, you can run the following command: